seanosully/jslt-playground/README.md

 ```

 The React development server will launch on <http://localhost:3000>.
 When you open this URL in your browser you should see the JSLT playground.
+For full functionality we recommend running the playground in Google Chrome because some features depend on browser APIs that may not be available in other browsers.

 Any changes made in `client/src` will hot reload automatically.
 The frontend sends transformations to the backend at `/api/transform` which executes your JSLT against the provided JSON input.